cvmiller/v6brouter/README.md

 # Enable ip6tables for the bridge
 sysctl -w net.bridge.bridge-nf-call-ip6tables=1
 ```
 Version 0.98 of v6brouter_openwrt.sh now contains this firewall example, enable with **-F** option.
+As of version 2.0.2, firewall options are found in v6brouter.conf file.

 ## Contributors

 All code by Craig Miller cvmiller at gmail dot com.
 But ideas, and ports to other embedded platforms beyond OpenWRT are welcome.
+Thanks to Jakobi for the separate configuration file enhancement.

 ## License